 Lets look at economics.
 The GDP per capita of the USA (1998 estimate $31,500) is at a level where its citizens have more disposable income than anywhere else in the world.
 This is important too, as disposable income is directly proportional to money spent on gambling!

-Obviously, this is a serious consideration in any overall business model when it comes to online gaming revenue.
+Obviously, this is a serious consideration in any overall business model when it comes to online casino and sportsbook revenue.
 However, recent policy decisiond by issuing banks that use Visa and Mastercard have negatively affected North American Gaming revenues.
 As such, Europe has now become the "new frontier" for internet gaming.

 If a decision is made to not take bets from US Citizens, how are the Gamblers stopped from placing wagers?